lucidrains/recurrent-memory-transformer-pytorch/README.md

 ## Todo

 - [ ] add a wrapper that does simple memory checkpointing for starters
-- [ ] relative positional encoding, with positional encoding for each recurrence step
 - [ ] add an axial attention down the past memories axis as an option
 - [ ] add the memory replay backprop technique from memformer paper
 - [ ] for autoregressive, run experiments between future memories being causal masked or not
+- [ ] give network awareness of which segment it is at through a segment positional embedding
+- [x] relative positional encoding

 ## Alternatives